| Top-secret details about hundreds of sightings of

 were sent to investigate a suspected plane crash after bright lights

+were reported emanating from nearby woods.
 They found a kind of lunar landing module standing

 on three legs, decorated with strange hieroglyphic-type markings,

+which then flew off.
 The indents it left in the ground were examined the

 next morning with a Geiger Counter and emitted ten times the normal

+levels of radiation.
 However, the Ministry of Defence does not attempt to

 identify such aircraft unless it sees "evidence to suggest that UK